canon-yousuf/governor-sindh-it-course/README.md

-# governor-sindh-it-course
-A comprehensive collection of projects, assignments, and notes from the Governor Sindh IT Initiative course.
-Currently focused on AI, Metaverse, Web3, TypeScript, and Next.js.

 # Governor Sindh IT Initiative Course

 Welcome to the repository for the Governor Sindh IT Initiative course.
 This repository contains all the projects, assignments, and notes from the course.
 I am currently in the first quarter, focusing on TypeScript and Next.js.